Oh, Ramona!

 Oh, Ramona! is a 2019 Romanian coming-of-age comedy film directed by Cristina Jacob, based on the novel Suck It, Ramona! by Romanian comedian Andrei Ciobanu.
 The film was released in Romania on 14 February 2019 by Jacob Bros and on Netflix on 1 June 2019.
 Oh, Ramona! is the first Romanian film distributed worldwide on Netflix in 190 territories, dubbed in 27 languages and translated in 33 languages.
-During the 8 weeks of theatrical distribution, Oh, Ramona! recorded a total of 256.115 admissions, with 30,243 tickets sold on the first day and reached about 111.881 admissions after the first weekend of release.."Oh, Ramona! is a film about the new generation of teenagers… mentalities, behaviours and all the change in the context of globalisation.
-Even the new vocabulary shows us the strength of this phenomenon.
-I may or may not agree, but I have to show this in a film, which is about teenagers in the current age", said Cristina Jacob.
+During the 8 weeks of theatrical distribution, Oh, Ramona! recorded a total of 256.115 admissions, with 30,243 tickets sold on the first day and reached about 111.881 admissions after the first weekend of release.

 Plot

 Oh, Ramona! follows the main character Andrei from his point of view while he steps into adulthood and dealing with romance.
 He shares his experience as seen through the eyes of a teenager, with all the good and bad parts of it, and a pinch of self-humour and irony.
 The film portrays Andrei, who is in love with two girls and tormented by the decisions he has to make.
 Andrei has a crush on the "hottest girl in school", Ramona, who tries to hook up with him.
 Andrei rejects her in a moment of confusion, which starts a whole series of unfortunate events.
 Later on another girl Andrei meets on a vacation, Anemona, is charmed by his sincerity and dorkiness and he ends up being torn between the two girls he 'loves'.